-David Clark has worked in publishing and related industries for forty years, as data processor, information manager and analyst.
-He has a masters degree in knowledge engineering.
+David Clark has over forty years experience of publishing and related industries as a data processor, information manager and analyst.
 His PhD, from the University of Warwick, concerns the history and establishment of computing as a distinct academic discipline.

 Anthony Watkinson has been a researcher in ecclesiastical history and a scholarly librarian but spent most of his career in scholarly publishing working for both not-for-profit and commercial publishers.
 He was visiting professor in the department of information sciences at City University for six years and during this time was one of the founders of CIBER.